 Now, let’s make sure all of our other DHS paperwork is in order.
 Is your license on display?
 Is your menu?
 What do you need to have displayed?
 Do that.
 Make sure your training certificates and pet records are at your fingertips for a licensing visit.

-Okay, now that your life is in order more, today we’re going to clean up the desk.
 Do you have 100 sticky notes so you can’t even see them anymore?
-Do you need to dust and declutter the desk top so you have more room to work?
+Do you need to dust and declutter the desktop so you have more room to work?

 Look around and see what you can do to make your desk more functional.
 Need to buy ink for the printer?
 Need to make a planning sheet?
 Whatever it is, give yourself the gift today of a well-functioning desk.
 You deserve it!

 If you have a ton and it’s overwhelming, maybe you could make a burn pile if you live in the country and it’s not dry.
-There are also places you can have papers shredded.
+There are also places you can have papers shredded, or even services that come to your home with giant mobile shredders.
 Or you can set up a shredding station in a back room and set your timer for 15 minutes twice a day to work on it.